 Mitigation Measure Timeframe for Implementation Responsibility for Implementation Oversight of Implementation 5.
 Any required testing or data recovery shall be directed by an RPA prior to construction being resumed in the affected area.
 Work shall not resume until authorization is received from the City.
-Greenhouse Gas Emissions MM GHG-1.
+Greenhouse Gas Emissions • MM GHG-1.
 The following measures shall be implemented to reduce impacts from vehicle emissions: To the greatest extent feasible, ensure new development within the Project area implements City programs to reduce GHG emissions, including requiring preparation of transportation demand management (TDM) plans for new development, which provide incentives to employees to carpool/vanpool, use public transportation, telecommute, walk, bike, as well as other approaches to reduce vehicle trips.
 Further, priority parking shall be assigned for car- and van-pooling employees, as supported by the City's TDM program requirements.
 Limit idling time for commercial vehicles, including delivery and construction vehicles.
 Prior to issuance of grading or building permits, during construction, and during operation.
 City of Sunnyvale and Applicants.
-Department of Public Safety, Transportation, and Community Development Department (Planning Division) Hazards and Hazardous Materials 1 MM HAZ-1: Phase I Environmental Site Assessment (Phase I ESA).
+Department of Public Safety, Transportation, and Community Development Department (Planning Division) Hazards and Hazardous Materials • MM HAZ-1: Phase I Environmental Site Assessment (Phase I ESA).
 Prior to demolition, project applicants in the Project area shall prepare a Phase I ESA.
 Consistent with local, state and federal regulations, the Phase I ESA shall be subject to City review and address the following: a.
 Asbestos-Containing Materials (ACM), Lead-Based Paints (LBP), and polychlorinated biphenyls (PCBs).
 Prior to the issuance of any demolition permit, the Applicant shall conduct a comprehensive survey of ACM, LBP, and PCBs.
-If such hazardous materials are found to be present, the Applicant shall follow all applicable local, state, and federal codes and regulations, as well as applicable best management practices, related to the treatment, handling, and disposal of ACM, LBP, and PCBs to ensure public safety. b.
-Potential Onsite Hazardous Materials or Conditions.
-A visual survey Applicants and City of Sunnyvale.
-Community Developmer Department, (Building Division and Planning Division), Public Works Department, and Public Safety Department, Fire Prevention. and reconnaissance-level investigation of the existing site shall be conducted to determine if there are any structures or features within or near
+If such hazardous materials are found to be present, the Applicant shall follow all applicable local, state, and federal codes and regulations, as well as applicable best management practices, related to the treatment, handling, and disposal of ACM, LBP, and PCBs to ensure public safety.
+Prior to demolition or similar construction activities and issuance of associated permits; also ongoing through construction activities.
+Applicants and City of Sunnyvale.
+Community Development Department, (Building Division and Planning Division), Public Works Department, and Public Safety Department, Fire Prevention. b.
+Potential Unsite Hazardous Materials or Conditions.
+A visual survey and reconnaissance-level investigation of the existing site shall be conducted to determine if there are any structures or features within or near